BhawsarPrashant/ResultManagementSystem-NodeJs/readme.md

-To start project run - "npm run start" from root folder
+To start project run - "npm run start" from root folder to start both server and client.